Peanhua/plortz/documentation/testing.md

 The blue patches are the ones the player could possibly move in the near future.
 One way to render the scene with patches aligned in 2d-grid like this, is to render two to four patches closest to the player, the green patch and one to three blue patches.
 The worst case scenario is that player moves diagonally, and five new patches need to be generated to anticipate the next move.

 Usually in systems like this, the size of a single patch is considerably smaller than in a system where the whole playarea is in one patch, thus a smaller patch size is chosen as a reference: 512x512 tiles.
-Time to generate up to five patches is most likely going to be in the order of few seconds.
+Time available (product of size of a patch and the maximum speed of the player) to generate up to five patches is most likely going to be in the order of few seconds.